odoo/documentation/content/administration/upgrade.rst

    - Business interruptions (e.g., no longer having the possibility to validate an action)
    - Poor customer experience (e.g., an eCommerce website that does not work correctly)

-The process of upgrading a production database is similar to upgrading a test database with a few exceptions.
+The process of upgrading a production database is similar to upgrading a test database, but with a few exceptions.

 .. tabs::

    .. group-tab:: Odoo Online

       The process is similar to :ref:`obtaining an upgraded test database
-      <upgrade/request-test-database>`, except for the purpose option, which must be set to
+      <upgrade-request-test>`, except for the purpose option, which must be set to
       :guilabel:`Production` instead of :guilabel:`Test`.

       .. warning::